cariba/extensio/README.md

 Browser extensions are a really neat way of integrating straight into web browser UI, a place people are spending an increasing amount of time, while also offering a unique opportunity to embed actions directly into the familiar UI of services like Twitter and Facebook.

 However, the API differences between Chrome, Firefox and Safari are vast.
-This is an attempt to create a library that normalises this different.
+This is an attempt to create a library that removes these differences and makes extension development easier and quicker.

 ### Usage